-" Complaint Managers.
-Dr. Lan Eberle, Superinten dent Telephone: 217-773-7401 Sally Ruble, E.S.
-Principal Telephone: 217-773-7501 Alex Ebbing, M.S.
-Asst.
-Pri ncipal Telephone: 217-773-7601 Pollee A. Craven, H.S.
-Prir ncipal Telephone: 217-773-7701
+Dr. Lan Eberle, SuperintendentTelephone:217-773-7404Lisa Hannel, E.S.
+PrincipalTelephone:217-773-7501Alex Ebbing, M.S.
+PrincipalTelephone:217-773-7601Pollee Craven, H.S.
+PrincipalTelephone:217-773-7701

 Office Telephone Usage

 Students are to use school telephones only in cases of emergency and only after receiving permission for usage from the school staff.
 The office will deliver incoming messages for students as time permits.
 All telephone calls may be monitored for training or security purposes.
 Students will only be allowed to use their cell phone to contact a family member with permission from the school office.
 All other cell phone communication with parents at any time other than lunch will be considered a cell phone violation and students will be disciplined accordingly.